Why Use the Slow Hay Feeding Method?

 Hydrochloric acid is constantly being produced by the stomach of a horse.
 When a horse chews and eats, saliva is produced (up to 30 liters per day!).
 In addition to lubricating food, saliva's role is to neutralize the effects of stomach acid.
 When fiber is not being consumed saliva production stops, resulting in the buildup of acid in an empty stomach.
 Ulcers can begin to form and bring about symptoms like cribbing or colic, and behaviours such as bucking, rearing, and ear-pinning.

 So how do NAG Bags help?
-NAG Bags simulate natural grazing by slowing down the rate at which animals consume hay, thereby allowing time for appropriate digestion and improved nutritional uptake.
+NAG Bags slow down the rate at which grazing animals consume hay, thereby allowing time for appropriate digestion and improved nutritional uptake.
 This translates to healthier, better-behaved horses!

 In addition to improved horse health and behavior, NAG bags benefit owners, managers, and breeders by saving both time and money.
 Feeding frequency can be cut down to once per day, or in the case of round bale covers, as little as once per month depending on your herd size.
 When you go away for the day, that means there is no more rushing home to feed.
 An added benefit is that horses are always ready to perform or play, and this means more riding time!
 With the elimination of wasted hay, NAG Bags can reduce your feed costs by 30-50%.

-Know that when your animal grazes from a NAG Bag, you will be using the most effective feeding method for keeping them healthy and happy.
+Know that when you utilize a NAG Bag to slow-feed your grazing animal, you will be using the most effective feeding method for keeping them healthy and happy.
 It can take a few days for your animal to adjust to using a slow feeder, but once they do, 98% will choose it over loose hay.
 They know what makes them feel good!